Strict universes for Grothendieck topoi

 \begin{proof} Writing $\Mor[\El_\lambda]{\EL_\lambda}{\TY_\lambda}$ for the generic map of $\Cls_\lambda$, this subcategory of $\Sl{\ECat}{Y}$ is bounded by $\Hom{Y}{\TY_\lambda}$. \end{proof}

-\begin{lemma} Under the same assumptions as \cref{thm:compact-universe}, there exists a $\lambda$-small set of monomorphisms $\GenCls$ generating all monomorphisms in $\ECat$ under pushout, transfinite composition, and retracts.
+\begin{lemma} For any strongly inaccessible $\lambda \SharplyGt \Threshold\prn{\ECat}$, there exists a $\lambda$-small set of monomorphisms $\GenCls$ generating all monomorphisms in $\ECat$ under pushout, transfinite composition, and retracts.
 Moreover, the domains and codomains of morphisms in $\GenCls$ are $\lambda$-compact. \end{lemma} \begin{proof} \citet[Proposition 1.12]{beke:2000} shows that the collection of sub-quotients of representables $J$ generate all monomorphisms in $\Psh{\CCat}$.
 Explicitly, $J$ is the collection of monomorphisms $\Mor|>->|{A}{B}$ where $B$ is the quotient of a representable $\Yo{C}$.
 As $\Psh{\CCat}$ is both well-powered and co-well-powered there is essentially a set of such monomorphisms.

 A quotient of a representable $\Yo{C}$ is determined by a morphism $\Mor{\Yo{C} \times \Yo{C}}{\Omega}$.
 As $\lambda > \verts{\CCat}$, $\Omega$ is $\lambda$-small and there is a $\lambda$-small set of representables therefore $J$ may be chosen to be $\lambda$-small.
 Finally, the domains and codomains of monomorphisms in $J$ are $\lambda$-small, since they are subquotients of representables which are $\lambda$-small; and by \cref{lem:small-iff-compact}, this implies they are $\lambda$-compact.